-Adopting the pseudonym “Brassaï,” meaning “from Brassó,” he embarked on nightly excursions through Paris, documenting its diverse inhabitants and atmospheric streets.
+Adopting the pseudonym “Brassaï”, meaning “from Brassó,” he embarked on nightly excursions through Paris, documenting its diverse inhabitants and atmospheric streets.
 His seminal work, Paris de Nuit (Paris by Night), published in 1933, showcased 64 photographs that illuminated both the glamour and grit of the city after dark.
 Utilizing a Voigtländer plate camera, tripod, and flash, he overcame the technical challenges of night photography to produce images that were both candid and composed.
+He broke new ground by placing darkness, shadows, and people with severe issues, such as drunkards and prostitutes at the centre of his style of photography.

 Brassaï’s lens captured a wide spectrum of Parisian life—from the opulence of opera-goers and café society to the rawness of streetwalkers, laborers, and the homeless.
+He photographed not only great artists like Picasso but also the sad beauty of a naked prostitute.
+He photographed the drunkard lying slumped on the banks of the Seine and the street toughs.
 His work resonated with the Surrealist movement, reflecting a fascination with the city’s hidden and often marginalized facets.
 Beyond photography, he was also a writer, sculptor, and filmmaker, contributing to various artistic disciplines throughout his career.

 Conchita and the sailors 1932